 Pollution from single-use plastic packaging is a huge environmental problem that must be addressed by reducing the use of unnecessary plastic and investing in eco-friendly alternatives.
 Learn more about how we got into this mess and what you can do to help get us out.

-Let’s be clear; we’re not talking about ending plastic, but rather ending plastic pollution.
-The durability, longevity, and cost-effectiveness of some types of plastics make them essential materials that can solve practical problems and improve lives.
-But the very qualities that make plastics valuable also make them an ecological hazard because, unfortunately, there has never been a clear strategy to deal with all the waste and pollution that they create.
+Our planet has a plastic problem.
+The durability, longevity, and cost-effectiveness of plastics make them essential materials that can solve practical problems and improve lives, but the very qualities that make plastics valuable also make them an ecological hazard because there has never been a global strategy to deal with all the waste and pollution that they create.

 Plastic is an umbrella term for a large variety of man-made materials.
 The first plastics were invented around the turn of the twentieth century.
-They were initially used industrially and later in the military during World War II.
+They were initially used in industry, then in the military during World War II.
 During the post-war boom, the household use of plastic really took off.

 Many of the plastics that end up in the ocean take an enormous length of time to decay, but they often break down into smaller and smaller pieces along their decomposition journey.
 These small pieces are consumed by marine life and may kill the animal or enter the food chain.
-That plastic fork that you ate with for 5 minutes and then threw away is now likely going to part of the planet for longer than your lifetime because there really is no ‘away’ for plastic.
+The plastic fork that you use for 5 minutes and then throw away is now likely going to part of the planet for longer than your lifetime, because there really is no ‘away’ for plastic.